ubuntu-id/ubuntu-id.github.io/content/bylaws/index.en.md

 backgroundType: suru-topped #light, dark, accent, suru, suru-topped, image
 ---

-Sorry, We only provide our bylaws in Korean.
+Sorry, We only provide our bylaws in Bahasa.
 Please see Korean version of this page instead.
 (Click globe button on top right to switch language)